We’re working to create a better tomorrow for millions of people around the world.

 Talk with your manager about Okta’s financial rewards, and how your performance drives your incentive compensation opportunity.

 It may be time for your first Okta Alignment Review with your manager.

 Think about enrolling in the employee stock purchase plan (ESPP).
 There are two enrollment periods each year—in May and November.

-Time for some time away?
-Consider using a few hours of volunteer time off.
-Be sure to go to the Workplace Services Wiki to see what’s happening at your local office, or think about how you want to volunteer in your own community.
-Check with your manager to schedule your time away.
+Consider using your volunteer time off.
+Visit The Landing to see what’s happening at Okta or think about how you can volunteer in your local community.
+Check in with your manager to schedule time away.

 Did you join Okta after October 31, 2023?